jokerosx/WebEngine-2.0/README.md

 # WebEngine CMS 2.0 BETA 3

 Open source Content Management System for Mu servers.
-WebEngine's goal is to provide a fast and secure framework for server owners to create their own features to the CMS.
+WebEngine's goal is to provide a fast and secure framework for server owners to create and implement their own features to the CMS.

 ## Getting Started